Auto-update

 Startup check (stdio mode)

-Section titled “Startup check (stdio mode)”In stdio mode (the default), auto-update runs as a pre-start check with a 15-second timeout before the MCP server begins accepting connections:
+Section titled “Startup check (stdio mode)”In stdio mode (the default), auto-update runs as a background startup check with a configurable timeout (default: 60 seconds).
+MCP startup continues immediately while release detection and downloads run in the background:

 - If mode is

-trueand a newer version exists, downloads and replaces the binary - On Linux/macOS: re-executes via
+trueand a newer version exists, downloads and replaces the binary - Logs a restart advisory so the next server process uses the new version

-The startup check is non-fatal — any error (network timeout, missing releases) is logged as a warning and does not prevent the server from starting.
+The startup check is non-blocking and non-fatal — any error (network timeout, missing releases) is logged as a warning and does not prevent the server from starting or accepting MCP requests.

 Periodic check (HTTP mode)